SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ....
 ```

-To understand what the full set of keys are for `VCAP_APPLICATION` have a look at the Cloud Foundry documentation on [VCAP_APPLICATION](http://docs.CloudFoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-APPLICATION).
+A list of all `VCAP_APPLICATION` keys is available in the [VCAP_APPLICATION](http://docs.CloudFoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-APPLICATION) topic of the Cloud Foundry documentation.

-You can also access the values from the `VCAP_SERVICES` environment variable settings directly from the configuration as well.
+You can also access the values from the `VCAP_SERVICES` environment variable directly from the configuration as well.
 For example, to access the information about the first instance of a bound Cloud Foundry service with the name `service-name` you would code the following:

 ```
 var config = builder.Build();